The-Corrupted/protonctl-rs/README.md

 Proper output formatting/handling - console does a pretty good job of detecting if we're piping the output or running through a terminal that doesn't support colored output but there are instances where we seem to break things.
 One such instance is if we try to run install and pipe to a file. stderr is still written but we end up with the progress bar ending up in the file as a string of escape codes

-Flatpack support - There is no flatpack support at the moment.

 Custom installs - There is no support for custom installs at the moment.
 Currently only wine-ge-custom and proton-ge-custom are supported.

 User configuration - There is no support for user configuration of colors or custom install locations at the moment.
 Wine and proton builds will be installed into the lutris and proton compatibility/runner directories respectively.